bruno-415/music-video/README.md

 14. Change the second element in the array to a Jumbo instead of a normal Particle.
 Run your program and make sure you can see the Jumbo.
 15. Submit the url of your GitHub webpage via the school loop drop box for the assignment

-Extensions

-Have a fun and be creative.
+Extensions: Have a fun and be creative.
 If you have extra time you may want to modify your program and add extra features.
 Experiment with different arrangements of particles.
 Look at student work from the links below for other variations.

 Samples of Student Work
 -----------------------